 Of course!
 It protects you from other people snooping on your browsing habits, which is especially useful if you share a device with someone else.
 If your history is not saved, nobody can see it.

 You can also use the private mode to book flight tickets or hotel rooms, because it may turn out cheaper.
 With no cookies saved, travel websites cannot see that you have checked these specific dates before, and hike up the rates accordingly.

 If you are letting a friend to check their email or log into Facebook on your device, open a new private tab for them.
 They will be able to sign into their accounts without signing you out.

 The leading VPN service NordVPN does what the incognito mode won’t – it hides your real IP address and everything you do online!
 This way, you appear to be browsing from a completely different network (or even from a different country), and that’s exactly what you need to become truly incognito.

-What’s more, NordVPN secures your entire Internet traffic with the same military-grade encryption that the US government uses to protect the national security.
+What’s more, NordVPN secures your entire Internet traffic with the same next-generation encryption that the US government uses to protect the national security.
 Let’s just say that Kevin from IT won’t have the slightest chance to see that you clicked on one cat video and ended up watching them for 2 hours.

 Choose NordVPN for complete privacy and security online!